-Instructors will possess active CPR or First Aid Instructor Certification as outlined in the Required References.
+Instructors will possess active CPR or First Aid Instructor Certification for the training curriculum defined by the agency.

 Investigative Staff Member Training

 A written directive requires all investigative staff members receive refresher training annually in the following:

 - A. Agency Ethics policies and procedures; - B. Agency Affirmative Action Plan, if available; - C. Agency Sexual Harassment policies and procedures; - D. Agency Discrimination policies and procedures; - E. Agency Computer Security and Acceptable Use policies and procedures; and - F. Accreditation standards and the agency's corresponding policies and procedures.